 Principles and practices in planning, implementation and assessment of appropriate music and creative movement experiences in early childhood settings.
 Students will experience diverse activities that are appropriate for young children.
-Individual and as a group, the students will then develop appropriate activities and experiences for young children.
+Individually and as a group, the students will then develop appropriate activities and experiences for young children.
 May be taken on a CR/N basis.
+(3 hrs. lect. per week)

-ECED 157 Puppetry for Young Children (3)
+ECED 157 PUPPETRY FOR YOUNG CHILDREN (3)